Jacksonville, Florida: Museums and art galleries

+The Museum of Science & History (MOSH) was in downtown's Southbank Riverwalk, and specialized in science and local history exhibits.
+It featured a main exhibit that changed quarterly, plus three floors of nature exhibits, an extensive exhibit on the history of Northeast Florida, a hands-on science area, and the area's only astronomy theater, the Bryan Gooding Planetarium.
+It closed September 1, 2025 to begin development of a larger, more extensive facility projected to open in late 2028.

 Kingsley Plantation is a historic plantation built in 1798.
 The house of Zephaniah Kingsley, barn, kitchen, and slave cabins have been preserved.

 Alexander Brest, founder of Duval Engineering and Contracting Co., was the benefactor for the Alexander Brest Museum and Gallery on the campus of Jacksonville University.
 The exhibits are a diverse collection of carved ivory, Pre-Columbian artifacts, Steuben glass, Chinese porcelain and cloisonné, Tiffany glass, Boehm porcelain, and rotating exhibits of the work of local, regional, national and international artists.

 Three other art galleries are at educational institutions in town.
 Florida State College at Jacksonville has the Kent Gallery on their westside campus and the Wilson Center for the Arts at their main campus.
 The University Gallery is on the campus of the University of North Florida.

 The Jacksonville Karpeles Manuscript Library Museum is a branch of the world's largest private collection of original manuscripts and documents.
 The museum in Jacksonville is in a 1921 neoclassical building on the outskirts of downtown.
 In addition to document displays, an antique-book library has numerous volumes dating from the late 19th century.

 The Catherine Street Fire Station building is on the National Register of Historic Places; it was relocated to Metropolitan Park in 1993.
 It houses the Jacksonville Fire Museum and features more than 500 artifacts, including an 1806 hand pumper.

 The LaVilla Museum opened in 1999 and features a permanent display of African-American history.
 In addition, the art exhibits are changed periodically.

 The city has several outstanding historical properties, some of which have been adapted to new uses.
 These include the Klutho Building, the Old Morocco Temple Building, the Palm and Cycad Arboretum, and the Prime F. Osborn III Convention Center, originally built as Union Station train depot.
 The Jacksonville Historical Society showcases two restoration projects: the 1887 St. Andrews Episcopal Church and the 1879 Merrill House, both near the sports complex.

 The Jacksonville Naval Museum opened in 2022 with the museum ship USS Orleck as its centerpiece.
 This museum gives tribute to the city's naval history.